jamie-legg/aio_cc/README.md

 # Content Creation - AI Video Clip Processor

-An AI-powered tool that watches for new video files and automatically generates engaging social media captions and metadata.
+An AI-powered tool that watches for new video files, automatically processes them for social media, and uploads to multiple platforms with engaging captions and metadata.

 ## Features

-- **File Watching**: Monitors the `~/Movies` directory for new `.mov` files
+- **File Watching**: Monitors directories for new video files (`.mov`, `.mp4`, `.avi`, `.mkv`, `.webm`)
-- **AI Caption Generation**: Uses OpenAI's GPT-4o-mini to create engaging titles, captions, and hashtags
+- **AI Caption Generation**: Uses OpenAI's GPT-4o-mini with structured JSON schema to create engaging titles, captions, and hashtags
-- **Automatic Processing**: Moves processed files to a `Processed` folder with metadata
-- **File Stability Detection**: Waits for files to finish writing before processing
+- **Video Processing**: Automatically converts videos to 9:16 aspect ratio for YouTube Shorts
+- **Audio Mixing**: Automatically adds background music and audio tracks to videos
+- **Fade Effects**: Applies smooth fade in/out transitions to videos and audio
-- **Multi-Platform Upload**: Automatically uploads videos to Instagram Reels, YouTube Shorts, and TikTok
+- **Multi-Platform Upload**: Uploads to Instagram Reels, YouTube Shorts, and TikTok
+- **FTP Video Hosting**: Uses MinIO FTP server for reliable video hosting
 - **OAuth Authentication**: Secure authentication with all major social media platforms
-- **CLI Management**: Command-line tools for authentication and testing
+- **CLI Management**: Command-line tools for authentication, testing, and configuration
+- **Modular Architecture**: Clean separation of platform-specific upload logic for easy maintenance and extension

 ## Installation